Skip to content

 10 Tips for Marketing GDPR Compliance

-If you have the name and number of a lead on file, or their email address identifies them (i.e. initials.lastname@company.com), then the GDPR does apply.
-Even business cards fall under GDPR if you file them and obviously if they are added to a database.
+If you have the name and number of a lead on file, or their email address identifies them (i.e. initials.lastname@company.com), the GDPR applies.
+Even business cards fall under the GDPR if you file them or add them to a database.

 In practice, those involved in business marketing can fall back on 'legitimate interests' as their justification.
 But remember that this must be 'real and not too vague'.
 In other words, make sure your targeting makes sense!
 Indiscriminately contacting people with no knowledge of what they do is likely to be a bad plan.